keix/nyxx/README.md

-# Nyxx as a 6502 emulator written in Zig
+# Nyxx – A 6502 Emulator in Zig

 This is a simple 6502 emulator written in Zig.
 It is designed to be easy to understand and modify.